mickare/Weighted-Expectation-Maximization-GMM/README.md

 ![sigma](img/img_gamma.png)

-## Short version
+## Summary
 - KMeans with random point initialization
 - Low Max-Iterations (default: 5)
 - Low count of training points (default: 20).
 - Comparison and reference of EM implementation in OpenCV

-    - Replication points to add prior probability knowledge to default EM-Algorithm
+## Usage

+- Run:    `./main.py`
+- Store:  `./main.py --save test.json`
+- Replay: `./main.py --load test.json`

+- Run large test: `./compare.py`

-## What can be observed?
+### What can be observed?
 More information is used to approximate the incomplete data.
-It shows slightly better results than the reference algorithm, especially in a sparse sampled environment; without inflating the sampled data with replicates (less overhead).
+It shows slightly better results than the reference algorithm, especially in a sparse sampled environment.

+But keep in mind that with a low iteration count the initial guess via K-Means plays a big role.

 #### Example 1
 `Initial` is the desired distribution that was used to sample the red dots.
-`OpenCV-EM` is the reference algorithm by OpenCV with the sample replication.
+`OpenCV-EM` is the reference algorithm by OpenCV.
 `Weighted-EM` is the enhancement by using the probabilities in normalization.
 ![sigma](img/plot_example.1.png)